Norfolk and Western 578

 Norfolk and Western 578 is a preserved "Pacific" type steam locomotive.
 Built by American Locomotive Company's (ALCO) Richmond Works in March 1910, No. 578 was assigned to pull premiere passenger trains for the Norfolk and Western Railway (N&W) before it was downgraded to secondary passenger service.
 It was retired from revenue service altogether in 1958, and it was subsequently donated to the Ohio Railway Museum (ORMX) in Worthington, Ohio.
 The Ohio Railway Museum used No. 578 to pull some tourist trains on their trackage, until it was sidelined as a result of mechanical problems in the early 1970s.
-As of 2025, No. 578 remains on static display next to the Ohio Railway Museum's depot.
+As of 2026, No. 578 remains on static display next to the Ohio Railway Museum's depot.

 History

 Revenue service

 In the early 1910s, the Norfolk and Western Railway (N&W) ordered a fleet of 4-6-2 "Pacific" type locomotives from the American Locomotive Company (ALCO) in order to expand their passenger locomotive fleet.
-Sixteen E2 class 4-6-2s were built at ALCO's former Richmond Locomotive Works plant in Richmond, Virginia in March 1910, being numbered 564-579, and No. 578 was the second-final member of the class.
+Sixteen E2 class 4-6-2s were built at ALCO's former Richmond Locomotive Works plant in Richmond, Virginia in March 1910, being numbered 564–579, and No. 578 was the second-final member of the class.
 Two years later, in 1912, No. 578, along with the rest of the E2 class locomotives, was modified with superheated flues, and it was reclassified as an E2a.

 The N&W initially assigned their fleet of 4-6-2's to pull the railroad's high-priority passenger trains on their mainline throughout Virginia, West Virginia, and Ohio.
+Some 4-6-2s were also used on passenger services into North Carolina, including the Durham route.
 Between 1917 and 1944, No. 578 was primarily used to pull passenger trains throughout the Scioto Division out of Columbus, Ohio.
 As time progressed, No. 578 and the rest of the N&W's 4-6-2s were reassigned to pull short-distance passenger trains, as well as commuter trains on branchlines, when the K class 4-8-2 "Mountain" types and J class 4-8-4 "Northerns" were built and assigned to pull the high-priority trains.
 Towards the end of the 1940s, No. 578's original tender was replaced with a larger tender with the same coal and water capacity as a K1 class 4-8-2.

-The locomotive subsequently spent the remainder of its revenue career pulling local passenger trains on the N&W’s Norton Branch between Norton, Virginia and Bluefield, West Virginia alongside some of its remaining classmates.
+The locomotive subsequently spent the remainder of its revenue career pulling local passenger trains on the N&W's Norton Branch between Norton, Virginia and Bluefield, West Virginia alongside some of its remaining classmates.
 The locomotive completed its final revenue passenger run in December 1958 before it was removed from the N&W's active list.